 Once you arrive you won’t be short of things to see and do.
 Papay is home to the oldest stone houses in northern Europe at the Knap of Howar, with the two-roomed remains even older than Skara Brae.
 Found on the west coast of the island, the structures are similar in style to their more famous cousins in the west mainland, featuring distinct living spaces and stone fixtures and fittings.
 Lacking the trappings of a traditional tourist destination, the Knap is a low key but completely spectacular place to experience.

 The farm of Holland is worth a visit.
-This complex of agricultural buildings is adjacent to Holland House, the seat of the Traill lairds of Papay for three centuries.
-One of the farm workers’ bothies has been turned into a compact museum with a fascinating range of artefacts from the island’s history.
+This complex of agricultural buildings is adjacent to Holland House, the seat of the Traill family, lairds of Papay for three centuries.
+One of the old buildings at the farm has been turned into a compact museum with a fascinating range of artefacts from the island’s history.

 Papa Westray is well-connected, both to the Orkney mainland and neighbouring Westray.

 Orkney Ferries currently operates sailings to the island on Tuesdays and Fridays.
-There are also regular passenger-only crossings on Mondays-Saturdays between Westray and Papa Westray, with a connecting bus service linking the ferry terminals.
+There are also daily passenger-only crossings between Westray and Papa Westray, with a connecting bus service linking the ferry terminals in Westray.

 Papa Westray also has daily flights with Loganair to and from Kirkwall.
 If you fly via Westray you'll also get to experience the world's shortest scheduled flight, which clocks in at under two minutes.
 Advance booking for all inter-isles flights in Orkney is essential, especially during the summer months.